operator-framework/community-operators/docs/testing-operators.md

   sourceNamespace: marketplace
 ```

-If your Operator supports watching all namespaces, change the namespace of the Subscription from `default` to `operators`.
+If your Operator supports watching all namespaces, change the namespace of the Subscription from `marketplace` to `operators`.
 In any case replace `<channel-name>` with the contents of `channel.name` in your `package.yaml` file.

 Then create the `Subscription`: